alvarocavalcanti/pierre-decheck/README.md

 # Installation

 1. Checkout/download this repo
-1. Publish the app wherever suits you the best (it already has [Heroku](http://www.heroku.com) configuration in place) and take note of the app's URL
+1. Publish the app wherever suits you the best (it has both [Heroku](http://www.heroku.com) and [AWS Lambda](https://aws.amazon.com/lambda/) configuration in place) and take note of the app's URL
 1. Go to the repository you want to set it up, then go to **Settings > Webhooks > Add Webhook**
 1. Under "Payload URL" enter `<YOUR_APP_URL>/webhook`
 1. Under "Content type" select "application/json"
-1. Under "Which events would you like to trigger this webhook?" select "Let me select individual events." and then: "Commit comment", "Issue comment", "Pull request" and "Pull request review comment"
+1. Under "Which events would you like to trigger this webhook?" select "Let me select individual events." and then: "Commit comments", "Issue comments" and "Pull request review comments"
 1. Finally, make sure "Active" is selected and then create the webhook
 1. [Create an access token for your repo](https://help.github.com/articles/creating-a-personal-access-token-for-the-command-line/)
 1. Add the token as an environment variable for you app, labeled `GITHUB_TOKEN`